Can Gluten Cause Muscle and Joint Pain?

 I can’t stress enough how important your diet is when it comes to muscle and joint pain.
 The connections are strong and clear, based on scientific evidence as well as decades of my own professional experience working with patients.

 So if you’re experiencing any sort of pain or if you’ve been diagnosed with a chronic pain disorder or autoimmune arthritis, I strongly urge you to get tested for gluten sensitivity–even if you don’t have abdominal symptoms.
 Because there’s a good chance that a grain-free diet will significantly reduce or even completely eliminate your pain if give you enough time.
 You may even be able to avoid or stop taking medications that only mask your symptoms and cause harmful side effects.
 What do you have to lose?
+Can gluten cause muscle and joint pain?
+Yes – it absolutely can.

 A greater summary of the connection between gluten and chronic pain of the muscles, joints, and nerves can be found in my book, No Grain No Pain, published by Simon & Schuster.
 The book includes a 30 day diet strategy.